 - by achieving a score of 650 or higher on the SAT: Subject Test in American History; or

 - by completing one four-unit course from the approved list (see below).

 This exam is offered during the first week of every quarter and is used to fulfill the UCSB American History & Institutional General Educational requirement.
 Please contact the History Undergraduate Advisor for specific questions about this exam.
 Students must earn at least 70% in order to pass.

-The Spring 2018 American History and Institutions Exam will take place:
+The Fall 2018 American History and Institutions Exam will take place:

 The current reading list to prepare for the examination can be found below.
 You must read and review all of the listed readings, and no sample exams are provided for reference.

 1. The American Promise: A History of the United States